mach33n/notebook-templates/README.md

-# notebook-templates
+# Jupyter Notebook Templates

-Template Jupyter Notebooks
+A collection of Jupyter Notebook templates and examples, organized by category.